microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-02.md

 ## [PAM: Enable Microsoft Graph Data Connect in your Microsoft 365 tenant](#tab/PAMConsentFlow)

-This page goes over the steps for our former consent flow involving Privileged Access Management (PAM).We highly recommend new and current customers use this new consent flow for a smoother and more secure onboarding process available in the previous tab.
+This page describes the steps of the former consent flow involving Privileged Access Management (PAM).
+We highly recommend new and current customers use the new consent flow for a smoother and more secure onboarding process available in the previous tab.

 ## Configure Microsoft Graph Data Connect consent request approver group